MavierTechCompany/MyListService/README.md

 ## About project
-MyListService is a asic webservice showing MVC pattern in ASP.NET Core 2.0.
+MyListService is a basic webservice showing MVC pattern in ASP.NET Core 2.0.